-Ambassador Fay Hartog Levin was the 65th Ambassador of the United States of America to the Kingdom of the Netherlands from 2009-2011.
-In that capacity, she was Chief of Mission of an Embassy which included 15 federal agencies and over 250 employees.
-Her responsibilities included policy support, business advocacy, and public outreach.
-In addition to Embassy management, her areas of focus and impact included a “Green Agenda,” engagement with diverse audiences (leaders in government, business, education, culture and religion), and public diplomacy through cultural exchanges.
+From 2009-2011, Ambassador Levin was the 65th ambassador of the United States of America to the Kingdom of the Netherlands.
+In that capacity, she was chief of mission of an embassy which included 15 federal agencies, 4 locations, and over 250 employees.

-Prior to her appointment as ambassador, Ms. Levin was a senior consultant at Res Publica Group in Chicago (2006–2009).
+Prior to her appointment as ambassador, Levin was a senior consultant at Res Publica Group, a public relations and government affairs consultancy in Chicago.
 At Res Publica, she advised clients on all aspects of internal and external communications and relationship building, emphasizing the nonprofit and cultural sector.
-She assisted nonprofits to develop strategic partnerships, to leverage their visibility, and to maximize their support among traditional and non-traditional audiences and funders.

-Previously, at Chicago's Field Museum, Ambassador Levin served on the executive management team as vice president for external affairs from 1997-2005.
-In that capacity, she led the Museum's campaign for public funding.
-She was the Museum's liaison to the federal, state, and city governments and led the Museum’s outreach activities to a variety of community organizations.
-In her capacity as vice president, she supervised the department of public services, human resources, and information technology.
+Previously, at Chicago’s Field Museum, Ambassador Levin served on the executive management team as vice president of external affairs.
+In that capacity, she led the museum’s campaign for public funding.
+She also was the museum’s liaison to all city, state, and federal governments and led the museum’s outreach activities to a variety of community organization.

-Ambassador Levin began her career as a legal adviser to the Illinois State Board of Education (1977–81), advising the state superintendent and regional superintendents of education on the interpretation and application of the Illinois School Code.
-In private practice, she joined the law firm Seyfarth, Shaw, Fairweather and Geraldson (1982–1997), representing primarily school boards, private and public colleges, and social service agencies.
-She published many articles and was a frequent speaker on a variety of topics related to school and employment law and crisis management.
+Ambassador Levin began her career as a legal advisor at the Illinois State Board of Education, advising the state superintendent and regional superintendents of education on the interpretation and application of the Illinois School Code.
+In private practice, she joined the law firm Seyfarth, Shaw, representing primarily school boards, private and public colleges, and social service agencies.
+She published many articles and was a frequent speaker on a variety of topics related to school and employment law, and crisis management.